microsoft/CCF/sphinx/source/demo.rst

 Each transaction listed in the scenario is then sent to either the `primary` or a `backup` node.
 Any ``Write`` transactions (which modify the KV) must be processed by the `primary`.
 If a ``Write`` transaction is sent to a `backup` it will be forwarded to the `primary`.

-In the unlikely event that the `primary` has been changed by the time the transaction is forwarded, the transaction will result in a ``TX_NOT_PRIMARY`` error response. ``Read`` transactions can sent to and processed by any node.
+In the unlikely event that the `primary` has been changed by the time the transaction is forwarded, the transaction will result in a ``TX_NOT_PRIMARY`` error response. ``Read`` transactions can be sent to and processed by any node.

 The response to each transaction is printed at the ``DEBUG`` logging level, and also compared against the expected result.
 For instance, given this transaction in the scenario file: